Konstantin667/business-performance-analytics/README.md

 ## Key Insights
+- **Strong revenue concentration**
-- Revenue is highly concentrated: a small group of customers accounts for a large share of total revenue.
+  A small proportion of customers generates a dominant share of total revenue, confirming a pronounced Pareto (80/20) pattern in customer value distribution.

-- Clear seasonality is observed, with revenue peaking toward the end of the year.
-- A significant number of transactions lack customer identifiers, limiting customer-level analysis but not affecting aggregate KPIs.
+- **Highly skewed transaction values**
+  Most orders are low-value, while a limited number of high-revenue transactions significantly influence total sales.
+  This makes mean-based KPIs sensitive to outliers and emphasizes the importance of distribution-aware analysis.

+- **Clear seasonal revenue dynamics**
+  Revenue exhibits a strong upward trend toward the end of the year, indicating seasonality likely driven by holidays and peak retail demand periods.

+- **Repeat customers as primary revenue drivers**
-- Business performance is driven primarily by repeat high-value customers rather than a uniformly distributed customer base.
+  Business performance depends more on a small base of repeat, high-value customers than on broad, uniform purchasing behavior across the customer base.

+- **Data limitations with minimal KPI impact**
+  Missing customer identifiers reduce granularity of customer-level analysis but do not materially distort aggregate revenue KPIs or overall business conclusions.

 ## Power BI Dashboard